AmfAR

-AmfAR has embarked on various national and international campaigns to spur AIDS/HIV research, create a dialogue and decrease stigma surrounding the disease.
+amfAR has embarked on various national and international campaigns to spur AIDS/HIV research, create a dialogue and decrease stigma surrounding the disease.
 Through TREAT Asia and GMT, amfAR took international roots and began funding research and outreach on all inhabited continents.
 National initiatives have included the Countdown to a Cure for AIDS.
-The Institute for HIV Cures Research and amfAR Research Consortium on HIV Eradication (ARCHE) were both created to aid this countdown, both to help fund research as well as provide a facility at which those researcher can work.
+The amfAR Institute for HIV Cure Research and amfAR Research Consortium on HIV Eradication (ARCHE) were both created to aid this countdown, both to help fund research as well as provide a facility at which those researcher can work.
 To supplement the funding of these initiatives, amfAR is funded through sources like stock donations and their annual galas, which represent the majority of their source of funding.

 After Kenneth Cole stepped down as chairman, he was replaced by William H. Roedy.
 The current CEO Kevin Robert Frost joined amfAR in 1994 and became CEO in 2004.
-Together they lead 9 members of the Management Team, 25 Board of Trustees members and over 100 advisors to both their scientific and political platforms.
+Frost leads 8 members of the Management Team, 25 Board of Trustees members and over 100 advisors to both their scientific and political platforms.

-Charity Watch rates the Foundation for AIDS Research an "A−" grade.
+CharityWatch gives the Foundation for AIDS Research an "A−" grade.

 Charity Navigator rates amfAR a four-star charity.

 History

 Origins

-In the early 1980s, a group of researchers and scientists including Mathilde Krim, Ph.D., then a researcher at New York's Memorial Sloan-Kettering Cancer Center, formed an informal study group to investigate the condition that came to be known as AIDS.
-In 1983, Krim, Dr. Joseph Sonnabend, Michael Callen, and several others launched the New York-based AIDS Medical Foundation.
-In Los Angeles, Dr. Michael S. Gottlieb and amfAR Founding National Chairman Dame Elizabeth Taylor spearheaded the creation of the National AIDS Research Foundation.
-The two organizations merged in September 1985 to become "American Foundation for AIDS Research" (AmfAR).
-The merged organization was launched with a $250,000 contribution from Rock Hudson shortly before his AIDS-related death in October 1985.
+In the early 1980s, a group of researchers and scientists including Mathilde Krim, Ph.D., then a researcher at New York's Memorial Sloan Kettering Cancer Center, formed an informal study group to investigate the condition that came to be known as AIDS.
+In 1983, Krim, Joseph Sonnabend, Michael Callen, and several others launched the New York-based AIDS Medical Foundation.
+In Los Angeles, Michael S. Gottlieb and amfAR Founding National Chairman Elizabeth Taylor spearheaded the creation of the National AIDS Research Foundation with a $250,000 contribution from Rock Hudson shortly before his AIDS related death in October 1985.
+The two organizations merged in September 1985 to become "American Foundation for AIDS Research" (amfAR).